The TEU and DCU Students' Union collaborate on an Accessibility Awareness Week in May, to align with Global Accessibility Awareness Day.

 Would you like to nominate someone for their outstanding contribution to teaching and learning at DCU?

-Deadline for receipt of nominations: TBA
+Deadline for receipt of nominations: 25th February 2022

 The President's Awards for Excellence in Teaching recognises outstanding contributions to DCU's Teaching and Learning activities (see what is Teaching Excellence).
 The awards are considered under four categories - Teaching Support, New Lecturer/Tutor (with teaching experience of three years or less), a team award and overall Academic award.
 Nomination Forms can be found below for all categories.